SCIENTIFIC PUBLICATIONS

 Design of an Active 1-DOF Lower-Limb Exoskeleton with Inertia Compensation,

-The International Journal of Robotics Research, Month, Year (accepted).
+The International Journal of Robotics Research, vol. 30, no. 4, April 2011.

 (pdf).